ramirogvalverde/WeatherConsole/README.md

 + Make sure you have installed the JRE 17 or later
 + Donwload the folder RunnableProject
 + Run a CMD in it
-+ And follow th instructions in README.txt
++ Follow the instructions in the README.txt file